Updated: Apr 15

 When we get to this third and final phase, we need help.
 Talk to a friend.
 Talk to a counselor.
 Get cognitive support so that your mind can learn new thought patterns.

-I also suggest working with a somatic therapist who is trained in yoga therapy so that you can learn how to regulate your body in those earlier phases of the emotional storm and possibly even prevent going into the final phase at all.
+I also suggest working with a Somatic Yoga Therapist so that you can learn how to regulate your body in those earlier phases of the emotional storm and possibly even prevent going into the final phase at all.
 In my own experience both personally and in supporting my clients, learning these strategies has helped to both lessen going into unhealthful thought patterns and has also lessened the amount of time in which dysregulation occurs.